 The IIMS Certifying Authority Examiners cover the whole world with some actually living in overseas locations.
 But if in doubt, contact the IIMS HQ for details of an individual member’s location.

-To discuss any matter regarding MCA vessel coding please call Tania Bernice in the IIMS Certifying Authority department on + 44 (0) 23 9231 3010 or email Tania.
+To discuss any matter regarding MCA vessel coding please call David Parsons in the IIMS Certifying Authority department on + 44 (0) 23 9231 3010 or email David.